SuperCarryDFY/235091513709eab1b44080768e2caeeb/README.md

 ## Reproduce

-Run the full reviewer workflow from the repository root:
+Run the full workflow from the repository root:

 ```bash
 bash scripts/run_all.sh